Centre

 This reflects wider interests in Energy, Environment and Resources, through the work of, from Economics, Ackrill, Arntsen, Bakas, Bickerton, Ebireri, Makhlouf, Stathopoulou; and, from the Management Department, Galanakis and Zhang.
 This work also provides a strong link between CEPPM and the Responsible and Sustainable Business Lab in NBS.

 Will Rossiter is working with Daniel King (co-leader, NBS Centre of People, Work and Organizational Practice) and colleagues in NBS and partners on a (£430k) ESRC-funded project to investigate the impact of Covid 19 on the delivery of social care services by voluntary organisations in the UK.
 This work involves close collaboration with a range of voluntary providers as well as with the sector representative body the National Council for Voluntary Organisations (NCVO).
-Details here.
+More details about the work.

 This reflects wider interests and extensive external links in work on the local and regional economies, led by Will Rossiter and Piers Thompson.
 Partners include regional LEPs and the Midlands Engine.